-Some days are open as one day courses for people who cannot make the full course
+Days marked with * are open as one day courses for people who cannot make the full course

-- Sat October 7: Collaborative working (Sociocracy) Open to the public as a one day course
+- Sat October 7: Collaborative working (Sociocracy)*

-- Sun October 8: Basics of Permaculture Open to the public as a one day course
+- Sun October 8: Basics of Permaculture*

-- Mon October 9: Water management + Mapping Open to the public as a one day course
+- Mon October 9: Water management + Mapping*

-- Tue October 10: Enriching the soil Open to the public as a one day course
+- Tue October 10: Enriching the soil*

-- Wed October 11: Meeting the needs of plants Open to the public as a one day course
+- Wed October 11: Meeting the needs of plants*

 - Thu October 12: Day off (site visit?)